Using gas efficiently

 For gas appliances the energy rating label shows how efficient the appliance is and how much gas it uses each year.

 - More stars on the label means it is more efficient than other models in that category.

 - The lower the energy consumption figure, the more efficient it is.

 - Sometimes high star-rated models can cost a more to buy, but choosing a cheaper product with fewer stars could end up costing you more in the long run, as the running costs over the product’s lifetime can easily add up to more than the original purchase price.
 Consider the running costs as “second price tag” to help you decide which appliance to buy.

 Further information about Energy Rating Labels (ERLs) and Minimum Energy Performance Standards (MEPS) can be found on the Energy Rating website.

-If you have any queries in relation to gas appliance efficiency, please contact ESV on 03 9203 9700 or by email on email@example.com or contact your gas retailer.
+If you have any queries in relation to gas appliance efficiency, contact ESV on 03 9203 9700 or by email on email@example.com or contact your gas retailer.